ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 **Landmark-driven deformable alignment.** We used a 2.5D approach for fine alignment of individual sections.
 In each MERFISH slice, deformable registration was driven by sequential alignment of anatomical landmarks between the label maps derived from MERFISH and AllenCCFv3.
-A total of nine regions—including isocortical layers 2/3, 5, and 6, the striatum, hippocampus, thalamus, and medial/lateral habenula—were registered in an empirically determined order.
+A total of nine regions, including isocortical layers 2/3, 5, and 6, the striatum, hippocampus, thalamus, and medial/lateral habenula, were registered in an empirically determined order.
 After each round, anatomical alignment was visually assessed by an expert, and the next structure was selected to maximize improvement in the remaining misaligned regions.